En-Be/We-Touch/README.md

 Initially a minimalist game but really the MVP for a series of interactive poems.

 Please see the [approach](APPROACH.md) for details of my development process.
-Also see the [Trello board](https://trello.com/b/6atZPpqj/n3ttl3tsays) used to figure out and prioritise tasks during development.

 ## Gameplay